A transformative gathering for Black changemakers

 For two years, the Embodied Justice Retreat has brought together Black nonprofit leaders, equity strategists, organizers, advocates, academics, therapists, and community builders, people doing change work in all kinds of forms.
 What keeps drawing folks back is something most of us rarely find: space to rest, reflect, and be in community.

-Now in our third year, the Embodied Justice Retreat is a gathering for Black changemakers ready to meet this moment from the full depth of who they are — their wisdom, ancestral grounding, collective power, and vision for what comes next.
+Zora Neale Hurston wrote that there are years that ask questions and years that answer them.
+This is a year that’s asking.
+Now in our third year, the Embodied Justice Retreat is a gathering for Black changemakers ready to meet the questions from the full depth of who they are — their wisdom, ancestral grounding, collective power, and vision for what comes next.

-Join us for three days in the Georgia mountains.
-Space for practice, honest reflection, and courageous declaration about where we’ve been and where we’re going.
-Room for rest, for joy, to recalibrate in community, and just be.
+Join us for three days at a Black-owned farm in Brandywine, Maryland, with a rustic barn and modern farmhouse cottages.
+This is space for practice, honest reflection, and courageous declaration about where we’ve been and where we are going.
+Room for rest, joy, recalibration in community, and simply being.

 Reclaim your power.
 Root in your wisdom.
 Declare what comes next.